-19 Natural Aphrodisiac Foods Proven to Spark Romance | Reader's Digest
+Natural Aphrodisiac Foods Proven to Spark Romance | Reader's Digest

 Pumpkin seedsiStock/bhofack2

-Pumpkin seeds are high in magnesium--156 mg in just an ounce!
+Pumpkin seeds are high in magnesium—156 mg in just an ounce!
 According to Dr. Oz, magnesium helps raise testosterone levels by making sure more enters the blood stream.

 Content continues below ad